RenderKit/embree/README.md

     ./triangle_geometry --vp 10 10 10 --vi 0 0 0

-You can select the initial windows size using the `--size` command line parameter, or start the tutorials in fullscreen using the `--fullscreen`
+You can select the initial window size using the `--size` command line parameter, or start the tutorials in full screen using the `--fullscreen`
 parameter:

     ./triangle_geometry --size 1024 1024